james-roden/ArcGIS-RGB-to-Z-Tool/README.md

 * Using the spatial data (CRS, cell width, cell height, etc.) from the original raster the new Z value NumpPy is converted back to raster format (and additional Points dataset).

 ## Histogram Equalise
 It's very difficult to tell what histogram stretch was used by the original map maker.
-The most common is a linear stretch but their are several alternatives (standard deviation, percent clip).
+The most common is a linear stretch but there are several alternatives (standard deviation, percent clip, etc.).
 This tool will *currently* convert Linear Stretch and Histogram Equalise Stretch.
 Histogram equalisation is a method in image processing of contrast adjustment using the image’s histogram.
 The benefit of using this method is it allows for areas of lower local contrast to gain a higher contrast.
 It accomplishes this by effectively spreading out the most frequent intensity values.
 [Here](https://en.wikipedia.org/wiki/Histogram_equalization#Examples) is an example on how Histogram Equalisation works from Wikipedia.

 The general histogram equalization formula is: